 Sextech is a rising industry with a major privacy problem.
 Smart sex toys might provide new tools for pleasure—and they might subject our intimate lives to new forms of surveillance.

-“Set Operations” Personals
+“Set Operations” Personals (full piece)

 We put out a call for personals.
 This is what we got.